rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 Explicitly indicating varying degrees of (de)reference status or mutability on arguments being unpacked does not follow from the proposed syntax in any straightforward way.
 Thus, although it limits the usefulness of the feature, the design for such possibility is left out of the scope of this proposal.
 Consequently, the code will only compile if passing the arguments one by one with the corresponding field access expressions would compile.

-### Type Coercions of Collections
+### Type Coercions and Conversions of Collections

-If the collection being unpacked is a reference for the collection type, whether argument unpacking works, depends on if accessing it directly with the field access expression (`.idx`, or `[idx]`) would work at compile time.
+If the expression being unpacked is a reference to one of the allowed collection types (tuple, tuple struct, or fixed-size array), whether argument unpacking compiles depends on if accessing **all** its fields manually with the field access expression (`.idx`, or `[idx]`) would work at compile time.
 If it does, then argument unpacking works.
 (For the reference, see [`std::ops::Deref`](https://doc.rust-lang.org/std/ops/trait.Deref.html) and [type coercions](https://doc.rust-lang.org/reference/type-coercions.html).)
+Attempts to access nonexistent fields of tuples and fixed-size arrays or references thereof, using indices past the types' ranges, lead to compilation errors.
+With argument unpacking, only the fields known of during program compilation are unpacked.

-For example, the following will work, since the alternative works:
+For example, the following compiles, since the alternative compiles:
 ```rust
 fn consume(a: u8, b: u8, c: u8) {
     println!("{a}, {b}, {c}");